KaKariki02/rushHour/README.md

 wn', '# to the right', 'B down', 'C down', 'D down', '# to the right', '# to the right ', '# to the right']
  ```

+## Authors

+* Roman Lakerveld
+* Iris Schlundt Bodien

+With Eloy Testerink as a contributer

 ## Update RushHour 23rd of november